An Introduction to Double/Debiased Machine Learning: Economic Consequences of Hospital Admission

 The application of DML to estimation of the GT-ATTs provides a useful robustness check because it seems unlikely that a researcher has prior knowledge of the parametric form of the nuisance functions.
-In this application, it is also practically impossible to saturate the model in the control variables and thus eliminate the need for a functional form assumption or flexible dimension reduction as provided by flexible methods.\footnote{A fully interacted set of control variables results in 3,072 indicators, which exceeds the number of households in our sample.} For ease of exposition, we again focus on a single machine learner: a random forest estimator with 1000 trees and a minimum node size of 10 to estimate the nuisance parameters.
+Even in this application with only few control variables, it is practically impossible to saturate the model, which would eliminate any additional need for flexible estimation.
+A fully interacted set of the eight control variables results in 3,072 indicators, which exceeds the number of households in the sample.

-Table \ref{tab:hrs_attgt} presents estimation results for all identified GT-ATTs.
-Columns~(1)--(5) present DML estimators for five different random partitions of the sample.
-Compared to the application in Section~\ref{sec:example_401k}, we increase the number of cross-fitting folds to $K=15$ due to the smaller sample size.
-All of the DML estimators considered are asymptotically equivalent, yet, numerical differences can arise in finite samples due to differences in the cross-fitting partitions.
-These differences might be particularly pronounced in settings with relatively few observations, as is often the case in staggered adoption designs, where the DML estimation of GT-ATTs requires performing cross-fitting on different sub-samples for each group-time effect.
-For example, the estimated first-period treatment effect for group 9 is based on 176 treated and 404 untreated observations, respectively.
-The corresponding DML estimates obtained from the five different considered sample splits range from 3180 to 3454---a difference of roughly 25\% of the corresponding standard errors.
+We set the number of cross-fitting folds to $K = 15$.
+Since the number of observations per group-time sample is relatively small, we opt for more folds than the rule of thumb of 5-10 folds often cited in the literature on cross-validation.
+For ease of exposition, we report only results on a single machine learner: a random forest estimator with 1000 trees and a minimum node size of 10 to estimate the nuisance parameters.

-To summarize results across multiple sample splits while accounting somewhat for variation across these splits, it is useful to consider median aggregation.
-Letting $\hat{\theta}_s$ and $\widehat{s.e.}_s$ denote the $s$th DML estimator and its standard error among a total of $S$ replications, the median-aggregated DML estimator and standard errors are given by For vector-valued parameters, the median is applied element-wise.
-The median-aggregated DML estimator $\hat{\theta}^{\text{median}}$ is first-order equivalent to any $\hat{\theta}_s$.
-We recommend reporting median aggregated DML estimator as a simple summary.\footnote{\citet{chernozhukov2018} also consider mean aggregation.
-We are not aware of formal theoretical arguments that point to improved finite sample properties of mean or median aggregated DML estimators.
-Our recommendation should be taken as practical but heuristic.} In addition, the complete set of estimates and standard errors obtained in each different sample split should be provided or available for transparency.
+Table~\ref{tab:hrs_attgt} presents DML estimates for all identified group-time average treatment effects.
+Columns~(1) through (5) show results from five different random partitions of the data used for cross-fitting.
+Although these DML estimators are asymptotically equivalent, they can yield different results in finite samples due to variation across sample splits.
+This variability may be particularly pronounced in settings with relatively few observations, as is often the case in staggered adoption designs.